-Trip up Kaleetan Peak.
-Hiked with Kevin Hall of WTA fame, and my fellow Mount Rainier summit partner.
-This route is well documented, so I will focus on some specifics on the route to assist with general knowledge.
-7am start.
-The trailhead at Denny Creek is closed and gates due to lack of budget to remove fallen trees.
+The trip up Kaleetan Peak.
+Hiked with Kevin Hall of WTA fame and my fellow Mount Rainier summit partner.
+This route is well documented, so I will focus on some specifics to assist with general knowledge.
+7 am start.
+The trailhead at Denny Creek is closed, and gates due to a lack of budget to remove fallen trees.
 We saw nothing preventing TH access.
 Plenty of parking just outside the gate along the road.
-Did not need to go to Franklin Falls TH.
+I did not need to go to Franklin Falls, TH.

 Denny slabs were nearly dry.
-Trail crews have been busy working the stretch along Keekwulee falls.
+Trail crews have been busy working the stretch along Keekwulee Falls.
 Lots of brush cutting and rockwork to create a better path with some semblance of steps.
-I forgot how rocky this trail is in general, and summiting Kaleetan and all the rock and talus op to the peak only added to some sore feet after a long day.
+I forgot how rocky this trail is in general, and summiting Kaleetan and all the rock and talus up to the peak only added to some sore feet after a long day.

-Once you get about the forest area, you will encounter the steep talus and heather which traverses the ridge.
+Once you reach the forest area, you will encounter the steep talus and heather traversing the ridge.
 When in doubt, keep to the left of the ridgeline.
 The trail will cross back to the right further up, climbing through heather, then more rock up to Point 5700.
 The views from here are great, but your prize lies further ahead.
 Continue to traverse the ridgeline on the well-marked trail for several hundred yards, and just before the ridgeline becomes rocky, there is a gully to the left which descends a steep dirt and veggie gully.
-I found ascending this on the return trip to be the most challenging part of the trip.
+I found ascending this on the return trip to be the most challenging part.

 Descend about 300 feet and follow the talus line where it comes up to the rock, which is generally level and straight for a few hundred yards.
 Keep following this line as the trail and talus will lead you up to the right to a saddle between the ridge above and to the right of you.
-To the right, there is a gully that appears to lead down towards the path up Melakwa pass.
-Curious who has come up this route.
-From here, continue the path along the ridge, climbing up talus to the base of the summit block.
-The route follows the main gully to the right with the notch in the ridge as your goal.
+To the right, a gully appears to lead down towards the path up Melakwa pass.
+Curious about who has come up with this route.
+From here, continue the path along the ridge, climbing up the talus to the base of the summit block.
+The route follows the main gully to the right, with the notch in the ridge as your goal.